xyflow/xyflow/README.md

 - **Plugin Components:** [Background](https://reactflow.dev/docs/api/plugin-components/background), [MiniMap](https://reactflow.dev/docs/api/plugin-components/minimap) and [Controls](https://reactflow.dev/docs/api/plugin-components/controls)
 - **Reliable**: Written in [Typescript](https://www.typescriptlang.org/) and tested with [cypress](https://www.cypress.io/)

+## Attribution

+React Flow includes a small attribution that links to the React Flow website.
+We expect you to only remove the attribution if you are subscribed to one of our React Flow [Pro plans](https://pro.reactflow.dev/pricing) or [sponsor us](https://github.com/sponsors/wbkd) on Github with at least 129$ per month.
+You can find more information regarding the attribution in the React Flow docs.

 ## Installation

 The easiest way to get the latest version of React Flow is to install it via npm: